mzbroch/nautobot-plugin-golden-config/docs/quick-start.md

     3. Make sure to select the **Provides** called `jinja templates`.
     4. Click Create.

-4. Next, make sure to update the Plugins **Settings** with the intended and jinja2 template details.
+4. Next, make sure to create new or update existing Plugins **Settings** with the intended and jinja2 template details.

     1. Navigate to `Plugins -> Settings` under the Golden Configuration Section.
-    2. Select one of the `Settings`
+    2. Create new or select one of the existing `Settings` objects
     2. Fill out the Intended Repository.
 (The dropdown will show the repository that was just created.)
     3. Fill out Intended Path Template.
 Typically `{{obj.site.slug}}/{{obj.name}}.cfg`, see [Setting Details](./navigating-golden.md#application-settings)
     4. Fill out Jinja Repository.
 (The dropdown will show the repository that was just created.)